DataDog/hiring-engineers/answers.md

 You can share snapshots of your views by hovering your mouse over the graph and clicking the camera icon to bring up a comment dialog, where you can @ tag your teammates and write your message.
 This will appear in the [Event Stream](https://docs.datadoghq.com/graphing/event_stream/).

 #### 2-bonus.
 What is the Anomaly graph displaying?"
-The anomaly function is a feature that helps users visualize when a metric is behaving differently than in the past or is in outlier territory.
+The anomaly function is a feature that helps users visualize when a metric's value is an outlier to historical results.
 You'll note the red portion of the postgresql.percent_usage_connections graphs that show the number of connections at .91, which is much higher than the historical average of near zero.
 Datadog offers four anomaly detection algorithms: basic, agile, robust, and adaptive, see the [docs on Anomaly Detection](https://docs.datadoghq.com/monitors/monitor_types/anomaly/) for more details.

 ## Section 3: Monitoring Data
 To demonstrate setting up a metric monitor, we can easily use the Datadog console, or [we could do it programmatically using the API](https://docs.datadoghq.com/api/?lang=python#monitors).
 In this example, we'll use the console to setup a monitor with a warning threshold of 500 and an alerting threshold of 800.
 We've also configured the monitor to notify if there has been no data for 10m.